Secretary of State’s Award for Corporate Excellence

 Award for Corporate Excellence

-The annual Secretary of State’s Award for Corporate Excellence (ACE) recognizes U.S. firms that uphold high standards of responsible business conduct.
-Established in 1999, the ACE seeks to highlight ways in which U.S. companies represent American values in the way they do business, in line with international best practices such as the Organization for Economic Cooperation and Development’s Guidelines for Multinational Enterprises.
+The Secretary of State’s annual Award for Corporate Excellence recognizes and honors U.S. companies that uphold high standards as responsible members of their communities.
+Established in 1999, the award seeks to highlight ways in which U.S. companies represent American values in the way they do business, in line with international best practices such as the Organization for Economic Cooperation and Development’s Guidelines for Multinational Enterprises.

 Nominations for the ACE are put forward by Chiefs of Mission of U.S. embassies and consulates, for the work of a U.S. company in a particular country.
 Finalists and winners for the ACE are chosen by a selection committee comprised of senior U.S. government officials.